 Puerto Rico's Economy and Stock Market

-The island on a whole does not have a lot of natural resources to tap in to, which can be used to boost the economy, so that does prove to be a problem.
-As mentioned before, Puerto Rico relies on the industrial sector, tax incentives and Federal Aid given by the U.S. Government.
+The island on a whole does not have a lot of natural resources to tap in to and, as mentioned before, Puerto Rico relies on the industrial sector, tax incentives and Federal Aid given by the U.S. Government.
 Pharmaceuticals, petrochemicals, textiles, electronics, clothing and processed food are just some of the examples of the industries Puerto Rico has.

 The Gross National Product for 2003 was $47.4 billion, $12,239 per capita and a purchasing power parity of $72.37 billion and 18,500 per capita in 2005.
 The Gross Domestic Product is made up of nine sectors:manufacturing sector, trade, finance, insurance and real estate, services, government, agriculture, transport and other public utilities, mining and construction.